 POLICY TITLE: Policy on Equal Employment Opportunity/Affirmative Action at

-DATE OF ISSUANCE: This policy is issued annually.
-The most recent revision was approved by President's Council on December 1, 2000.
+DATE OF ISSUANCE: This policy was approved by President's Council on December 1, 2000.

 ABSTRACT: All personnel actions are administered in accordance with the university's commitment to non-discrimination and in compliance with applicable federal, state and local laws, statutes, orders and regulations.